tymaestro/Battleships-Game/README.md

 ### Feature Function

+Testing has been done using both [PythonTutor](https://pythontutor.com/visualize.html#mode=edit) and print() to verify and debug my code

 This is the random module that has been imported for use in generating random numbers for board creation and computer guess

 <img src="./docs/random-module.png">